Engee documentation

 rm("my_file.txt") # deletes my_file.txt after its contents have been read and output

-The io->read(io, String) function that takes an I/O object (io) and reads its contents into a string.
-The contents of the file "my_file.txt" are then output as the result, and the final result is the string "Hello world!".
+Function io→read(io, String), which accepts an input/output (io) object and reads its contents into a string.
+After that, the contents of the file "my_file.txt " is output as a result, and eventually the string is obtained.
+"Hello world!".

-Opens the file in the mode specified by the five logical named arguments:
+Opens the file in the mode specified by five logical named arguments:

 open(filename::AbstractString; lock = true, keywords...) -> IOStream